Kotrotsos/route.js/README.md

     // Router start.
     route.start();

-Note: If you need something to parse result from say- a querystring or path, http://medialize.github.com/URI.js/ is a very goo
+Note: If you need something to parse result from say- a querystring or path, http://medialize.github.com/URI.js/ is a very good
 URI library.